otrv4/otrv4/otrv4.md

 4. [Validate the prekey message](#validating-a-prekey-message).
 5. Compute `t = SHA3-512(Bobs_User_Profile) || SHA3-512(Alices_User_Profile) || Y || X || B || A || SHA3-512(Φ) || their_shared_prekey`.
 7. Compute `sigma = Auth(Pka, ska, {Pkb, Pka, Y}, t)`.
-While computing `sigma`, keep the first 192 bits of the generated `c` value to be used as a nonce in the next step. //TODO: is this also for interactive?
+While computing `sigma`, keep the first 192 bits of the generated `c` value to be used as a `nonce` in the next step.
-   // TODO: to say here the c value is quite confusing // Say this is nonce
 8. A message can be optionally attached at this point.
 Follow the section ["When you send a Data Message"](when-you-send-a-data-message) to generate an encrypted message, using the nonce set in the previous step.
 This will be